You have enemies? Good. That means you’ve stood up for something, sometime in your life.

 Any comments feel free.

-Walking through the journey of pain and loss, one day at a time, with purpose
+Walking through the journey of grief and loss, one day at a time, holding on to the hope of the joy that lies ahead.

 A inward journey in this outside world.